XKaguya/LenovoLegionToolkit/README.md

 #### Why isn't a game detected, even though Actions are configured properly?

-Game detection feature is built on top of Windows' game detection, meaning LLT will react to EXE files that Windows considers "a game".
-That also means that if you nuked Xbox Game Bar from your installation, there is 99.9% chance this feature will not work.
+Game detection mode can be configured in LLT settings.
+There are four options:

+- **Auto** (default) — combines all methods below
+- **Discrete GPU** — reacts when any process starts using the discrete GPU
-Windows probably doesn't recognize all games properly, but you can mark any program as game in Xbox Game Bar settings (Win+G).
-You can find list of recognized games in registry: `HKEY_CURRENT_USER\System\GameConfigStore\Children`.
+- **Game Config Store** — reacts to games registered in Windows via Xbox Game Bar (`HKEY_CURRENT_USER\System\GameConfigStore\Children`).
+You can mark any program as a game in Xbox Game Bar settings (Win+G)
+- **Game Mode** — reacts when Windows activates Game Mode for the foreground process

+If a game is not detected, check which detection mode is configured in LLT settings and ensure the game meets the criteria for that mode.

 #### Can I use other RGB software while using LLT?